-Air Quality Question Information and Justification Is the project located in an area designated by the EPA as nonattainment or maintenance status for one or more of the NAAQS1?
-Attainment status can be found in 40 CFR Part 81, or in EPA's Green Book: https://www.epa.gov/green-book .
-See Appendix 4 for the steps required to identify that status of the project area.
+Air Quality Question Information and Justification Is the project located in an area designated by the EPA as non-attainment or maintenance status for one or more of the National Ambient Air Quality Standards (NAAQS)?
 Yes, based on review of the EPA Greenbook.
-Will the construction activities produce emissions that exceed de minimis thresholds (tons per year) described in the initial Tier 2 EA worksheet?
-No. Will mitigation measures be used to capture blowdown 2 ?
-If yes, please describe how blowdown will be captured.
-Yes.
-The Gas District will utilize a ZEVAC unit to eliminate emissions.
-The ZEVAC works by transferring natural gas from one pressurized system to another.
-In this application, the ZEVAC will vacuum the natural gas from the PVC lines, which will be abandoned, and the gas will be compressed and injected into the new PE gas mains, eliminating the need to purge natural gas into the atmosphere.
-Will you commit to reducing pressure prior to venting if the system has the capability?
-N/A Estimate the current leak rate per mile based on the type of pipeline material.
+1 Will the construction activities produce emissions that exceed de minimis thresholds (tons per year)?
+No. Will mitigation measures be used to capture blowdown?
+(Blowdown refers to the venting of natural gas in current facilities, in order to begin rehabilitation, repair, or replacement activities.)
+Yes, the contractor would be required to formulate a plan to capture all blowdown.
+It would be their responsibility under the contract.
+Will project proponent commit to reducing pressure on the segments/lines to be replaced, prior to venting?
+No. Estimate the current leak rate per mile based on the type of pipeline material.
 Based on mileage of replacement and new pipeline material, estimate the total reduction of natural gas leakage.
-The existing leak rate is estimated to be 6,071 kilograms (kg)/year(yr).
-Replacement of pipelines would result in a leak rate of approximately 916 kg/yr or a reduction of approximately 103,096 kg over a 20-yr timeframe.
-Is there any other information relevant to the project area or the proposed work as it pertains to Air Quality.
-No.
+The existing leak rate is estimated to be 55,169 kilograms (kg)/year(yr).
+Replacement of pipelines would result in a leak rate of approximately 346 kg/yr or a reduction of approximately 1,096,463 kg over a 20-yr